HOMEMADE KETO SUGAR-FREE PEANUT BUTTER CUPS THAT SATISFY

 Not interested in the low-carb, keto sugar-free version of peanut butter cups?

 I’ve got you covered with a simple recipe below that uses almost the same recipe as the keto dark chocolate peanut butter cups.

 If you want to make copy cat Reese chocolate peanut butter cups using regular peanut butter you can do that as well.

 All you need to do is add a 1/2 cup of icing sugar to the regular peanut butter, mix and that will be your peanut butter cup filling.

 You can use any type of milk or dark chocolate that you want for melting, even chocolate chips.

-If you want to keep it similar to the traditional peanut butter cups go with a nice milk chocolate or semi-sweet chocolate.
+If you want to keep it similar to the traditional peanut butter cups go with a bar of nice milk chocolate or semi-sweet chocolate.

 Again, you won’t need the almond flour, butter, coconut oil or sweeteners so just eliminate them.

 You can keep the vanilla extract and pinch of salt as that is needed for the best flavour.

 How To Make Keto Dark Chocolate Peanut Butter Cups